 5. I need to complete an appeal application form, can you do that for me?

-We can complete the appeal application for you as part of the appeals representation work.
+We can complete the appeal application for you as part of the appeals preparation or representation work.

 6. I would like a face to face meeting, can I have one?

 Yes, you can.
-As part of our commitment to you in dealing with your appeal representation, we can make arrangements for you to come to our offices in Durham and you are welcome to visit us to go over your case.
+We can make arrangements for you to come to our offices in Durham and you are welcome to visit us to go over your case.
 In any event, your representative will usually meet you before any hearing to go over what to expect.

 7. Will I still need to send lots of stuff to the Tribunal?